25 Items That Are Cheaper At Whole Foods

 8. Organic quinoa.
 Whole Foods’ house brand of organic quinoa is $US4.49 for a 16-ounce bag, compared to Safeway’s house brand, which is $US5.19.

 9. Organic chicken broth.
-Whole Foods’ house brand for a 32-ounce carton of organic chicken broth costs $US1.99, compared to Safeway’s house brand, which $US2.59 for the same size carton.
+Whole Foods’ house brand for a 32-ounce carton of organic chicken broth costs $1.99, compared to Safeway’s house brand, which $US2.59 for the same size carton.

 10. Organic russet potatoes.
 Russet potatoes cost $US2 a pound at Safeway and $US1.49 a pound at Whole Foods.